Webcams Current Snow Report Avalanche Report Weather & Traffic

 Farm-to-table

 Vorarlberg’s chefs are spoilt for choice with produce coming from copious sources.
-Fresh fruit and vegetables are grown in the Vorarlberg Rhine valley (Rheintal) and along the shores of Lake Constance.
+Fresh fruit and vegetables are grown in the Vorarlberg Rhine valley (Rheintal), along the shores of Lake Constance as well as in some private hotel and restaurant gardens.
 Wild fruit, berries, mushrooms and herbs that grow in the forests, on meadows and moorlands only wait to be harvested.
 Prime-quality meat is sourced from small farms.
-Fish are caught in Lake Constance as well as in rivers and brooks.
+Fish are caught in Lake Constance, rivers and brooks, and in eco-sustainable fish farms.
 Autumn sees a rich harvest of game for hunters.
 Dairy products and cheese, notably mountain and alp cheese of different degrees of ripening, come from local farms, dairy-farms and dairying alps.
 “Sura Kees”, a mildly aromatic low-fat variety, is the signature cheese in Montafon.
 Jams, syrup, vinegar, oil, herbal mixes, mustard and many other delicacies come from small artisanal food manufacturers.
+Weekly markets, farms and numerous shops selling regional produce are good sources for shopping food.
+If you want to give it a try yourself, why not sign up for a cookery class or learn how milk is made into cheese in a dairy course.

 Inventive chefs

 Turning premium quality and fresh produce into a tasteful dish requires further ingredients: experience, skills and an appreciation of food.
 Add the right dose of imagination and you can be sure to end up with a memorable dining experience.
-In some restaurants which have earned themselves star ratings, wild alpine herbs or scents of hay lend a unique aroma to the food they serve.
+Top-rated restaurants and young, creative chefs alike resort to wild alpine herbs or scents of hay to lend a unique aroma to the food they serve.
 Mediterranean or Asian-inspired flavours add a refining touch to fish-based dishes.
 Staples such as “Riebelmais” (cornmeal) are used for a palate-titillating main course or tasteful side dish.
 Cream cheese or “sig” (caramelized whey) perfectly rounds any dessert.
+Many restaurants are also distinguished by their special ambience in the style of traditional or contemporary Vorarlberg architecture.
+Architect Marina Hämmerle and art and culinary historian Renate Breuß know where culinary and architecture harmonize particularly well.

 Signature drinks

-Mohrenbrauerei in Dornbirn, Fohrenburg brewery in Bludenz, Egger brewery in Bregenzerwald, the Frastanzer brewery and other small private breweries all ensure a steady supply of fresh beer.
+Mohrenbrauerei brewery in Dornbirn, Fohrenburg brewery in Bludenz, Egger brewery in Bregenzerwald, the Frastanzer brewery and other small private breweries all ensure a steady supply of fresh beer.
 Even wine is cultivated in Vorarlberg, though in small quantities, while the range of liquors and fine brandies is quite impressive.
 Named after a plain must pear, “Subira” is one of the best known brandies in Vorarlberg.
 People enjoy it as a digestive, especially after an opulent helping of “Kässpätzle” (cheese dumpling).
 Fruit juices are manufactured locally, too, and tasty water comes fresh from the tap.

 Downloads